-Fabry disease is a lysosomal storage disorder resulting from a deficiency in a key metabolic enzyme, alpha-galactosidase A, or $\alpha$ -GAL.
-The deficiency of $\alpha$ -GAL in Fabry patients is caused by inherited genetic mutations.
-Certain of these mutations cause changes in the amino acid sequence of $\alpha$ -GAL that may result in the production of $\alpha$ -GAL with reduced stability that does not achieve its correct three-dimensional shape.
-Although misfolded $\alpha$ -GAL often retains the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain misfolded $\alpha$ -GAL in the ER until it is ultimately moved to another part of the cell for degradation and elimination.
-Consequently, little or no $\alpha$ -GAL moves to the lysosome, where it normally breaks down GL-3.
-This leads to accumulation of GL-3 in cells, which is believed to contribute to most of the complications associated with Fabry disease.
-In addition, accumulation of the misfolded $\alpha$ -GAL enzyme in the ER may lead to stress on cells and inflammatory-like responses, which may contribute to cellular dysfunction and disease.
-Symptoms can be severe and debilitating, including dysfunction of major organs such as the heart, kidneys and brain, leading to cardiac disease, renal failure and strokes.
+Fabry disease is a lysosomal storage disorder resulting from a deficiency in α -GAL.
+Symptoms can be severe and debilitating, including kidney failure and increased risk of heart attack and stroke.
+The deficiency of α -GAL in Fabry patients is caused by inherited genetic mutations.
+Certain of these mutations cause changes in the amino acid sequence of α -GAL that may result in the production of α -GAL with reduced stability that does not fold into its correct three-dimensional shape.
+Although α -GAL produced in patient cells often retains the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain misfolded α -GAL in the endoplasmic reticulum, or ER, until it is ultimately moved to another part of the cell for degradation and elimination.
+Consequently, little or no α -GAL moves to the lysosome, where it normally breaks down GL-3.
+This leads to accumulation of GL-3 in cells, which is believed to be the cause of the symptoms of Fabry disease.
+In addition, accumulation of the misfolded α -GAL enzyme in the ER may lead to stress on cells and inflammatory-like responses, which may contribute to cellular dysfunction and disease.

-Amigal is designed to act as a pharmacological chaperone for $\alpha$ -GAL by selectively binding to the enzyme, which increases its stability and helps the enzyme fold into its correct three-dimensional shape.
-This stabilization of $\alpha$ -GAL allows the cell's quality control mechanisms to recognize the enzyme as properly folded so that trafficking of the enzyme to the lysosome is increased, enabling it to carry out its intended biological function, the metabolism of GL-3.
-As a result of restoring the proper trafficking of $\alpha$ -GAL from the ER to the lysosome, Amigal reduces the accumulation of misfolded protein in the ER, which may alleviate stress on cells and some inflammatory-like responses that may be contributing factors in Fabry disease.
+Amigal is designed to act as a pharmacological chaperone for α -GAL by selectively binding to the enzyme, which increases its stability and helps the enzyme fold into its correct three-dimensional shape.
+This stabilization of α -GAL allows the cell's quality control mechanisms to recognize the enzyme as properly folded so that trafficking of the enzyme to the lysosome is increased, enabling it to carry out its intended biological function, the metabolism of GL-3.
+As a result of restoring the proper trafficking of α -GAL from the ER to the lysosome, Amigal also reduces the accumulation of misfolded protein in the ER, which may alleviate stress on cells and some inflammatory-like responses that may be contributing factors in Fabry disease.

-Because Amigal works by increasing the activity of a patient's naturally produced $\alpha$ -GAL, those Fabry disease patients with a missense mutation or other genetic mutation that results in production of $\alpha$ -GAL that is less stable but with some residual enzyme activity are the ones most likely to respond to treatment with Amigal.
+Because Amigal increases levels of a patient's naturally produced α -GAL, those Fabry disease patients with a missense mutation or other genetic mutations that result in production of α -GAL that is less stable but with some residual enzyme activity are the ones most likely to respond to treatment with Amigal.
 We estimate that the majority of patients with Fabry disease may respond to pharmacological chaperone therapy.
-Patients with genetic mutations leading to a partially made $\alpha$ -GAL enzyme or $\alpha$ -GAL enzyme with an irreversible loss of activity are less likely to respond to treatment with Amigal.
+Patients with genetic mutations leading to a partially made α -GAL enzyme or α -GAL enzyme with an irreversible loss of activity are less likely to respond to treatment with Amigal.